 });

-Define one or more named CORS policies and select the policy by name at runtime.
-See the following example which adds a user-defined CORS policy named as MyPolicy.
+We can define one or more CORS policies where the CORS rules are added.
+Then we apply the CORS policy on a controller or action method.
+See the following example which defines a user-defined CORS policy named as MyPolicy.

 {